Rajasekhar22/M2_Motor_Control_Using_Temperature/4_TestCases/README.md

 | TC 4 |  LED 1  M2-off,M1-on |  GLOW | GLOW | PASS  |
 | TC 5 |  TEMPERATURE  |  Default  |  wrong | FAIL  |

-* As it is unstable version unable to get proper output for DHT11/22 sensor.
+* As it is unstable version i'm unable to get proper output for DHT11/22 sensor.